-Topic analysis is a Natural Language Processing (NLP) technique that allows us to automatically extract meaning from texts by identifying recurrent themes or topics.
+Topic analysis is a Natural Language Processing (NLP) technique that allows us to automatically extract meaning from text by identifying recurrent themes or topics.

-Businesses deal with large volumes of unstructured text every day.
-Think about all the emails, support tickets, social media posts, customer feedback, reviews and other information that an organization sends and receives.
-The list is endless.
+Businesses deal with large volumes of unstructured text every day like emails, support tickets, social media posts, online reviews, etc.

-When it comes to analyzing huge amounts of text data, it’s too big a task to do manually.
-It’s also tedious, time-consuming, and therefore expensive, and manually sorting through large amounts of data is more likely to lead to mistakes and inconsistencies.
+When it comes to analyzing huge amounts of text data, it’s just too big a task to do manually.
+It’s also tedious, time-consuming, and expensive.
+Manually sorting through large amounts of data is more likely to lead to mistakes and inconsistencies.
 Plus, it doesn’t scale well.

 Let's get started!

-Topic analysis (often referred to as topic detection or topic modeling) is a machine learning technique that organizes and understands large collections of text data, by assigning tags or categories according to each individual text’s topic or theme.
-In other words, they enable you to find patterns and unlock semantic structures behind each of the individual texts.
+Topic analysis (also called topic detection, topic modeling, or topic extraction) is a machine learning technique that organizes and understands large collections of text data, by assigning “tags” or categories according to each individual text’s topic or theme.

-The two most common approaches for topic analysis with machine learning are topic modeling and topic classification.
+The two most common approaches for topic analysis with machine learning are NLP topic modeling and NLP topic classification.

 Topic modeling is an unsupervised machine learning technique.
 This means it can infer patterns and cluster similar expressions without needing to define topic tags or train data beforehand.
 This type of algorithm can be applied quickly and easily, but there’s a downside – they are rather inaccurate.

-Text classification, on the other hand, needs to know the topics of a text before starting the analysis, because you need to tag data in order to train a topic classifier.
-Although there’s an extra step involved, topic classifiers pay off in the long run and they’re much more precise than clustering techniques.
+Text classification or topic extraction from text, on the other hand, needs to know the topics of a text before starting the analysis, because you need to tag data in order to train a topic classifier.
+Although there’s an extra step involved, topic classifiers pay off in the long run, and they’re much more precise than clustering techniques.